htfab/microtapeout/README.md

 | 110101 | lpfibs~\_4        | lpfibs~\_8        | lpfibs~\_16       |                   |                   |                   |                   |                   |

 where dg~ = dlygate, dm~ = dlymetal, cdb~ = clkdlybuf, lpfii~ = lpflow\_inputiso, lpfibs~ = lpflow\_isobufsrc.

+The design also contains an experimental timing circuit for measuring the switching times of the individual standard cells using a ring oscillator.
+This is complicated by (1) a ring oscillator built from standard cells being necessarily slower than the time to be measured, and (2) several buffering and multiplexing cells plus wires also included in the measurement.

+To offset (1), we can repeat a measurement several times and average them.
+Since the ring oscillator is not synchronized to the rest of the chip, this should result in higher timing resolution.
+To combat (2), we can compare the results to gate-level simulations and finetune the models until the results match up.

+## How to test

+Set pin 1 high to switch to page mode.
+Find the standard cell you would like to test in the table above and set pins 2-7 to the 6 bit binary page number indicated in the first column.
+If pin 0 is not connected to the clock, manually toggle it low and then high to force a clock cycle.
+Set pin 1 low to switch to input mode.
+Set pins 2 and up to the values that should be supplied to the selected standard cell's input pins.
+Once again, you may need to manually trigger a clock cycle.
+The result should appear on the output pin corresponding to the table column.

+To use the experimental timing circuit, make sure pin 0 is in manual mode (not connected to a clock).
+First set the page number the same way as above.
+While still in page mode, set pins 2-7 to the virtual page number 111pqr where pqr is the cell index within the page.
+Trigger another clock cycle using pin 0.
+Now set pin 1 low to switch to input mode.
+Set pins 2 and up to the _initial_ cell input values and toggle pin 0 low and high again.
+Set pins 2 and up to the _modified_ cell input values and toggle pin 0 low and high once more.
+This will latch the standard cell's previous output (i.e. the one for the _initial_ input) and will connect the ring oscillator to a counter while the output is the same as the latched value.
+The counter is connected to output pins 0-5.
+If the cell output for the _initial_ and _modified_ inputs are different, this should settle to a value based on the cell switching time.
+Otherwise it will keep running indefinitely.
+Pin 6 is connected to the same gated clock as the counter but through a massive clock divider, resulting in visible blinking if the counter is still running.
+The blinking speed can also be measured to calculate the frequency of the ring oscillator (which depends on temperature, voltage and process parameters).
+Pin 7 shows the latched cell output to help debugging.